 Breakfast was generous in both options and quantities (highlights for me included Khmer noodle soup with shrimps, sticky rice with sesame and palm sugar, and a vegan section of the menu).
 I thought that dinner dishes could balance better the high artistic plate presentation with the substantiality of the meal.

-I especially applauded to the hotel’s dedication to broadening up the dining experiences in Siem Reap.
-Projects such as Dinner in the Dark was one of those intriguing events that made you focus on food and nothing else, almost like a gastronomic meditation!
+I especially applauded the hotel’s dedication to broadening up the dining experiences in Siem Reap.
+Dinner in the Dark was one of those intriguing events that made you focus on food and nothing else, almost like a gastronomic meditation!

 Switching the nostalgia on